 What do ISPs do with your data?

-The laws that govern ISPs and how they can treat their users vary from country to country.
+The laws that govern ISPs and how they can treat their users vary from country to country, and now in the US, from state to state.
 In some places, ISPs help repressive governments censor the Internet.
 In other countries, the ISPs shut the Internet down completely.

 In the United States, ISPs have had the right to sell your private browsing history since 2017, as long as they anonymized your personal data.
 Major American ISPs, like AT&T Comcast, and Verizon, said their customers would be able to opt out of data collection.